feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ## 3. How to use Feast for model training

-After we defined our features and data sources in the repository we can start working on training by generating a training dataset.
+After we've defined our features and data sources in the repository, we can generate training datasets.

 The first thing we need to do in our training code is to create a `FeatureStore` object with a path to the registry.